DefinedLearning/policies/privacypolicy.md

-student-teacher, school administrator or other individual (our “Users” or “User”) registers for a Defined STEM account or corresponds with us online, which could include your first and last name, email address, profile picture, user name and password, billing and payment information, and/or any additional personal information you voluntarily provide in your Defined STEM profile, which could include, but is not limited to, your school name and location, your coursework or degree information, what grade level and subject matter you teach, your position within the school, and similar information.
+student-teacher, school administrator or other individual (our “Users” or “User”) registers for a Defined STEM account or corresponds with us online, which could include your first and last name, email address, profile picture, user name and password, and/or any additional personal information you voluntarily provide in your Defined STEM profile, which could include, but is not limited to, your school name and location, your coursework or degree information, what grade level and subject matter you teach, your position within the school, and similar information.
 We collect personal information if you send us a message or respond to emails and surveys.
 We may also collect information about your friends and colleagues that you invite to join the Service or to view your content on the Service.
 We use this contact information to send the invitations and reminder emails, and other communications.

 __B.
 Information collected through the use of the Service.__ Once the User has